Overview

 4. When will I be alerted about available funding?

-5. How do the donated funds get onto my CarePortal Card?
+5. How does donated money get onto my CarePortal Card?

 7. Which financial institution offers the CarePortal Card?